 Colin completed his undergraduate education at Miami University, Ohio, and holds Bachelors degrees in anthropology, botany, environmental science, and zoology.
 His research interests focus on primate reproductive strategies.
 He is currently conducting pilot genetic research that will provide relatedness and demographic data on the Lomako bonobos.

 Klaree received her Bachelor of Sciences degrees with Research Distinction in Zoology and Primate Cognition from the Ohio State University where she worked for several years as the Project Manager of the OSU Chimpanzee Center.
-Her research interests include the evolution of social systems and behavioral strategies in human and non-human primates.
-She has worked extensively with captive chimpanzees and bonobos and will be conducting her PhD research on the Lomako bonobos.
+Her research interests include the socioendocrinology and the evolution of social systems and behavioral strategies in human and non-human primates.
+She has worked extensively with captive chimpanzees and bonobos.